 Eva Queen, Diversity, Equity, Inclusion Outreach Coordinator

-Eva has returned to the Center for Autism and Related Disorders after briefly leaving in 2017.
+Eva has returned to the Center for Autism Services, Science and Innovation (CASSI™, formerly known as the Center for Autism and Related Disorders, or CARD) after briefly leaving in 2017.
 As the DEI outreach coordinator, Eva is excited to help grow CARDS’s community partnerships, build meaningful relationships with the local community, and spread information about why it is important that research is inclusive and diverse

 Graciella (Chella) Drew, MA Ed., Community Leader/Advisor